taooceros/Ugrad-Thesis/usage-fair-dlocks/naive-priority-locks.typ

 + If the lock is not acquired, try to acquire it (via `CAS` or any other atomic operations), and if successful, become a combiner.
 If failed, then someone else already become the combiner, you will return to Step 3.
 + Otherwise, you hold the lock and become the current combiner.
 Execute `combine` and then unlock the lock.

-Difference compared to #fc: Because we are using a concurrent priority queue, we no longer cache the node after first usage.
-This means that whenever a thread is trying to execute its critical section, it will have to re-insert the node into the skiplist.
-This is more similar to #cc-synch.

-Differences compared to #cc-synch: #cc-synch utilzies a more stable mechanism to elect the next combiner by electing the start of the FIFO queue or the current executed node.
-Due to the complexity of a concurrent skiplist and the re-ordering nature, this is much harder to implement.
-However, we will discuss a possible improvement of combiner election in the next section.

-=== Potential Improvements <head:fc-sl-improvements>

-The current

-Although Skiplist offers a lock-free implementation of a priority queue, it incurs quite a few overheads due to the re-ordering.
-Skiplist is too general (sorting via a comparator), and suffers from high contention.
-Alternative solution likes Congee, which although is not lock-free, may be more efficient given that we are solely sorting via the integer value @congee_ref.

 #figure(caption: "lock function of FC-Skiplist")[
     ```rust